 Those fittings that are ubiquitous can be standardized; in fact, there are many that are codified into standards.
 These are often called dimensional standards since the most obvious thing they do is establish a set of dimensions that define how they would fit into the piping system.
-By preestablishing these "take-out" dimensions they perform an important function in allowing the standard piping system design to proceed long before the actual purchase of the components.
+By pre-establishing these "take-out" dimensions they perform an important function in allowing the standard piping system design to proceed long before the actual purchase of the components.
 They even allow in a somewhat more limited sense the opportunity to precut the individual pieces of pipe that are to be fitted into the puzzle of the system.

 One of the secondary issues in developing these standards is that these fittings are also subject to the same temperature and pressure requirements of the parent pipe to which they are attached.
 This gives rise to the need to establish the pressure rating of the fitting or component itself.
+A fundamental philosophy would be that the pressure-temperature rating of the base pipe of the system represents the minimum rating that should be installed in the system.